 Give the gift of vodka (it's for more than just martinis...)

-Whether you like them shaken or stirred, the likelihood is that martinis are the reason you’ve got a bottle of vodka in your drinks cabinet.
+Whether you like them shaken or stirred, it’s likely that you only use vodka for martinis — or the odd bloody mary.
 This Christmas, you should be broadening your horizons — and those of others, too.
 Vodka can be crisp, clean and a treat neat.
-And this festive tin from Grey Goose — containing 1 litre of the brand’s top quality vodka — is the perfect gift to leave under the tree.
+And this sharp Japanese offering from Haku is the perfect exotic gift to leave under the tree.